Cooker is an application for manipulating web pages.

 Cooker.exe in the directory is the body of Cooker.
-And the rendering engine is unpacked in the webview2.runtime subdirectory.
+It uses the Microsoft.WebView2 Evergreen runtime as the HTML rendering engine.

-Cooker does not depend on external files and does not use the registry.
+Cooker does not depend on external files except the runtime and does not use the registry.
 That is, Cooker is a portable application.

 Special uninstallation is not necessary.
 Please delete the files created by the installation and uninstallation will be completed.

 How to use Cooker.